Frederick's of Hollywood

 Frederick's of Hollywood is an American lingerie brand formerly with stores in shopping malls across the United States.
-In 2015, all 111 retail stores were closed in advance of a bankruptcy filing.
+In 2015, all 111 retail stores were closed before a bankruptcy filing.
 The brand was acquired by Authentic Brands Group and was relaunched as an online-only store, FOH Online Corp.
 In 2018, Naked Brand Group, Inc. acquired FOH Online Corp.

 History and operations

+The business began in 1946 in a Fifth Avenue loft in New York City, moved to the West Coast in 1947, and by 1996 had 200 stores across the country.

-The business was started by Frederick Mellinger (inventor of the push-up bra) in 1947.
+The business was started by Frederick Mellinger ("inventor of the Rising Star push-up bra, the edible panty, and myriad garments whose chief attributes were that one could see through them and remove them quickly").
 Frederick's sold bras, panties, corsets, bedroom slippers, a vast array of hosiery, bridal lingerie, special occasion lingerie, and more.
-The original flagship store was a landmark on Hollywood Boulevard in Hollywood, California.
-In September 2005, after 59 years, the store moved near the corner of Hollywood Boulevard and Highland Avenue.
+The original flagship store, in the S. H. Kress and Co.
+Building on Hollywood Boulevard, was a landmark in Hollywood, California.

-The store previously housed The Lingerie Museum featuring The Celebrity Lingerie Hall of Fame, which exhibited a collection of underwear worn by Hollywood movie stars, such as one of Madonna's pointy-breasted corsets.